SquawkBus/squawkbus/README.md

 Subscribers subscribe to "topic patterns" which may include wildcard characters (? for a single character, * for multiple characters).

-The data is sent as "packets" of **bytes**, so any kind of message can be sent.
+The data is sent as *packets* of *bytes*, so any kind of message can be sent.

 ### Notification